|

 page, while those who stayed longer find it all too complex to

 explain.
-Due to this complexity, no single book can provide the
+Due to its complexity, no single book can provide the

 definitive guide to China.
 The good news, however, is that some